FranciscoG/styles-inline/README.md

 // process it
 var converted = stylesInline(html);

-// do whatever you want with it fs.writeFileSync('./dist/index.html', converted);
+// do whatever you want with it, fs.writeFileSync('./dist/index.html', converted);
 ```